 Connect your WhatsApp experience with Facebook Company Products.
-For example, you could share a link to a post from Facebook to a WhatsApp chat.

 Today, Facebook does not use your WhatsApp account information to improve your Facebook product experiences or provide you more relevant Facebook ad experiences on Facebook.
 We're always working on new ways to improve how you experience WhatsApp and the other Facebook Company Products you use.
 We'll keep you updated on new experiences we offer and our data practices.

-This enables us, for example, to analyze and understand how our Services are being used, and how it compares to usage across the Facebook Companies.
-By sharing information with the Facebook Companies, such as the phone number you verified when you signed up for WhatsApp and the last time your account was used, we may be able to work out whether or not a particular WhatsApp account belongs to someone who also uses another service in the Facebook Companies.
+This enables us, for example, to understand how our Services are being used, and how it compares to usage across the Facebook Companies.
+By sharing information with the other Facebook Companies, such as the phone number you verified when you signed up for WhatsApp and the last time your account was used, we may be able to work out whether or not a particular WhatsApp account belongs to someone who also uses another service in the Facebook Companies.
 This allows us to more accurately report information about our Services and to improve our Services.
-So, for example, we can then understand how people use WhatsApp services compared to their use of other apps or services in the Facebook Companies, which in turn helps WhatsApp to explore potential features or product improvements.
+So, for example, we can then understand how people use WhatsApp services compared to their use of other apps or services in the other Facebook Companies, which in turn helps WhatsApp to explore potential features or product improvements.
 We can also count how many unique users WhatsApp has, for example, by establishing which of our users do not use any other Facebook apps and how many unique users there are across the Facebook Companies.
 This will help WhatsApp more completely report the activity on our service, including to investors and regulators.